Debugging Using Radare2… and Windows!

 First I used the F7 key to single step through the application until it reached

-I was lazy and didn’t feel like single stepping through this function, so I used the F8 to step over the function.
+I used the F8 to step over the function.
 I then took a look at the right side of the window to see what eax is, since functions normally return their data in eax.

 Here we can see that eax is 2, which is the length of our string.
 So all that function did was check the length of our string.
 Let’s step a little more and see what that next function does.